OpenUpSA/ckanext-discourse-sso/README.rst

 Adds support for `Discourse SSO<https://meta.discourse.org/t/official-single-sign-on-for-discourse-sso/13045>`_.
 This means that Aleph becomes the authentication authority for a Discourse instance.

+When users try to login on Discourse, they get redirected to CKAN.
+If they are logged in on CKAN or login when prompted, they get redirected back to Discourse.

+Discourse will verify the user's email address (which it gets from CKAN) so that your discourse instance doesn't become a way to spam your CKAN users.

 ------------
 Requirements
 ------------